 Whether you're looking to make sure your African Mask Plant is in it's perfect conditions, or looking to see if one could work for your space.
 We've got you covered.

 The ideal place for your African Mask Plant is a spot that gets nice natural bright but indirect light.
 They will struggle in darker areas of your home, as well as in direct sunlight so it is important you find the right balance.
-If you aren’t sure if your African Mask Plant is getting enough light, we recommend using a light monitor.
+If you plant is getting enough light, we recommend using a light monitor.

-We recommend watering your African Mask Plant quite often, but not with a large volume of water.
+We recommend watering African Mask Plants quite often, but not with a large volume of water in one go.
 They don’t want their soil to dry out, but they also don’t want their roots to become waterlogged.
 We often use a moisture meter to help us know exactly when our plant needs water.

-It is very important that you only feed your African Mask Plant during Spring and Summer.
+It is very important that you only feed African Mask Plants during Spring and Summer.
 We recommend fertilising them once a month during this time during a liquid fertiliser at less than recommended strength.